s-bose/arrest/docs/getting-started.md

 ```

 ## Using a callback
 Sometimes you want to chain a call to another function with the response you get from the api.
+This can be something like logging or auditing somewhere or triggering another api.
 You can already do that by calling the function after awaiting the api call response.
 However, Arrest provides a dedicated `callback` option for each handler, which can be passed as the fifth argument to the handler tuple (or set as a field in the dict or `ResourceHandler`).
 `callback` can take any callable that can be either sync or async.
 If it is specified, the response type from the api call will be the response type of the callback.